The People of Hitachi: Saving Infrastructure with Water Leakage Detection Sensor

 - Table of Contents

 In recent years, floods have recently become more common and accidents such as sinkholes have formed due to corroded water pipes.
 It has been noted that water pipes produced in Japan during the period of record economic growth are now approaching the end of their service life.
 To decrease such incidents, it is vital to quickly detect water pipe leakage.
-However, the number of experienced engineers available is decreasing with the declining birthrate and aging population, making it difficult to timely identify locations where leaks are occurring.
+However, the number of experienced engineers available is decreasing with the declining birthrate and aging population, making it difficult to take care of the leakages in a timely manner.

 Reason for tackling leakage detection